The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Proposition : free energy upper bound

 \begin{lemma} For any $u$,

 \end{lemma}

-\begin{proof} We use the local density for the Yukawa gas, Theorem~\ref{thm:Ydensity} with Remark~\ref{Rdensitybound}, stating that balls of radius $r \gg N^{-1/2}$ contain $\OO(Nr^2)$ particles with very high probability (provided that the distance to the boundary is at least $b' \gg N^{-1/4}$).
-In addition, we use that for $|z_i-z_j| \geq \ell N^\epsilon$ we have $Y^\ell(z_i-z_j) \leq \ee^{-cN^\epsilon}$ so that any such contributions can be neglected.
-As a consequence,
+\begin{proof} We use the local density for the Yukawa gas, Theorem~\ref{thm:Cdensity}, stating that balls of radius $r \gg N^{-1/2}$ contain $\OO(Nr^2)$ particles with high probability (provided that the distance to the boundary is at least $b' \gg N^{-1/4}$).
+In addition, we use that for $|z_i-z_j| \geq \ell N^\epsilon$ we have $Y^\ell(z_i-z_j) \leq \ee^{-cN^\epsilon}$ so that contributions to the corresponding contributions to the double sums in the statement contribute lower order errors.
+As a consequence, {exactly as in the proof of \eqref{e:gYub1-torus},}